BrainStormYourWayIn/sierra/README.md

 ```html
 <script async="" src="some_src">some_text</script>
 ```
-Want to add some JS?
-Simple enough.
-Just create a function for the &lt;script&gt; tag with a context manager behavior using `@CmTag` and you're golden.
+To add JS, just create a function for the &lt;script&gt; tag with a context manager behavior using `@CmTag`.

 ```python
 @CmTag